 We ended our trip to Bookworm Gardens by stopping in the Hansel and Gretel style gift shop.
 There are toys, t-shirts and, of course, books for purchase in the shop.
 The building is also used for classes and can be rented out for special events.

 Every time I try to wrap this article up, I think of some other great thing I need to add!
 Maybe I should have suggested a weekend in Sheboygan instead!
-If you decide to extend your trip, you might want to check out Blue Harbor Resort, Quarry Beach, Spaceport, the Mead Library or the Weill Center for the Performing Arts.
+If you decide to extend your trip, you might want to check out Blue Harbor Resort, Spaceport, Mead Library or the Weill Center for the Performing Arts.
 There are also a bunch of well-reviewed restaurants to try, like Field to Fork, Black Pig, Il Ritrovo, and Harry’s Prohibition Bistro.

 - Shaw Family Playground, 2614 Pine Grove Avenue, Sheboygan